CRANBERRY TWP — Seasonal depression is a very real and prevalent malady that affects more people in Western Pennsylvania than most people think.

 Some of the symptoms include social withdrawal, oversleeping and weight gain.

 The clinic said people should seek medical help if they become too downtrodden or if they no longer wish to engage in activities that previously brought them pleasure.

-Licensed social worker Brent Olean of the Transformation Counseling Center in Cranberry said it is very common to come in contact with people who suffer from seasonal affective disorder.
+Brent Olean, a licensed social worker with the Transformation Counseling Center in Cranberry, said it is common to come across people suffering from seasonal affective disorder.